apache/datasketches-website/docs/Architecture/LargeScale.md

 #### The Serialized Image of a Sketch
 * The structure (or image) of a serialized sketch is independent of the language from which it was created.
-* The sketch image only contains little-endian primitives, such as int64, int32, int16, int8, double-64, float-32, UTF-8 strings, and simple array structures of those, which can be easily interpreted in many languages on modern CPUs.
+* The sketch image only contains little-endian primitives, such as int64, int32, int16, int8, double-64, float-32, UTF-8 strings, and simple array structures of those.
+While these serialized primitives between languages may not be strictly equal they can be interpreted to be logically equivalent.
 We do not support big-endian serialization.
 * The sketch image is unique for each type of sketch.
 * Simply speaking, a sketch image can be viewed as a blob of bytes, which is easily stored and easily transported using many different protocols, including Protobuf, Avro, Thrift, Byte64, etc.